keeferrourke/la-capitaine-icon-theme/.github/SUPPORT.md

 Python 2.x | `Icon=/usr/share/pixmaps/python2.x.xpm` | `Icon=python2` or `Icon=python2.x`, as you wish
 Python 3.x | `Icon=/usr/share/pixmaps/python3.x.xpm` | `Icon=python3` or `Icon=python3.x`, as you wish

+Applications installed through Ubuntu Software (specifically on unbuntu 17.04+ or using snap) have a tendency to be hardcoded.
+The `.desktop` files for these apps can be found in `/var/lib/snapd/desktop/applications` and can be edited manually as mentioned above (assuming
+`apps/scalable/foo-icon-name.svg` exists) .

 This list is just what we have noticed, it might or might not be true on your machine.
 If you found another candidate for the list, tell us!